 The path to spiritual awareness.

-On a separate thought, can we say that the snake is aware that a rat is alive?
-It takes us into a whole new realm of awareness.
+On a separate thought, can we say that the snake knows a rat is alive?
+The question opens up a whole new realm of awareness.
 To know about other beings requires the quality of sufficient intelligence.
 Only a being with the capacity to define what awareness is in a language can ever know the answer to that question.
-It brings us to the point that the more we define the world around us, the more aware we will become.
+In conclusion, the more we define the world, the more aware we will become.
 Which ultimately answers the question of what spiritual awareness is and what purpose it serves.

 What is spiritual awareness?

 Starting from simple matter, we developed into complex beings that could preserve their bodies and pass that information to the next generations.
-We evolved into beings of heightened senses, were aware of the surrounding, and could communicate to form groups.
+Later, we evolved into beings of heightened senses, were aware of the surrounding, and could communicate to form groups.
 Finally, we developed superior intelligence with which we can know about our universe and define it with words.
 Science and technology help us cross the boundary where senses stop.
-But our ultimate goal is to recognize the universal awareness of whom we are a part.
+But our goal is to recognize the universal awareness of whom we are a part.
+(Read why balance between faith and reason is important.)
 The journey that has brought us here has to be continued until we become one with the grand.
 That is what spiritual awareness is.